Welcome from our CEO

 Chief Executive Officer

-Esteem South Academy is seeking views on a significant change proposal that will see the academy double in size following the repurposing of its current space.
-This change aims to better meet the needs of students and stakeholders by expanding the provision for 5-16-year-olds in line with local authority demand for Alternative Provision (AP).
-Crucially, as part of this significant development, the centre will be looking beyond the local authority it is based (Derbyshire CC) for direct commissioning from local schools and neighbouring local authorities meaning we are not seeing base funding from the local authority (Derbyshire CC) as this will be covered by commissioning schools.
+Esteem South Academy is seeking views on a significant change proposal that will see the academy increase in pupil numbers following the repurposing of its current space.
+This change aims to better meet the needs of pupils and stakeholders by expanding the provision for 5-16-year-olds in line with local authority demand for Alternative Provision (AP).
+With this expansion, the academy will be able to offer more direct commissioning from local schools and neighbouring local authorities for funded dual registered places as a preventative measure to permanent exclusion.

 Our Academies